BahmniIndiaDistro/bahmni-india-package/bahmni-web/README.md

 - Dockerfile to build a bahmni-web image with a abdm specific ui on top of bahmni/bahmni-web base image
 - scripts to build a image and publish docker repository

-Running the build script builds bahmniindiadistro/bahmni-web-abdm image
+Running the build script builds bahmniindiadistro/bahmni-web image

 ## To build image using scripts

 Prerequisite
-- default-config and bahmni-india-package should be under same directory. because, it will get the default-config.zip from default-config locally
+- clinic-config and bahmni-india-package should be under same directory. because, it will get the clinic-config.zip from clinic-config locally
 - ndhm-reat.zip should be placed in bahmni-web/resources
 ```
 cd ..